History of polio: Iron lung

 The first iron lung used in the treatment of polio was invented by Philip Drinker, Louis Agassiz Shaw, and James Wilson at Harvard, and tested October 12, 1928, at Children's Hospital, Boston.
 The original Drinker iron lung was powered by an electric motor attached to two vacuum cleaners, and worked by changing the pressure inside the machine.
 When the pressure is lowered, the chest cavity expands, trying to fill this partial vacuum.
 When the pressure is raised the chest cavity contracts.
 This expansion and contraction mimics the physiology of normal breathing.
 The design of the iron lung was subsequently improved by using a bellows attached directly to the machine, and John Haven Emerson modified the design to make production less expensive.
 The Emerson Iron Lung was produced until 1970.
 Other respiratory aids were used, such as the Bragg-Paul Pulsator and the "rocking bed" for patients with less critical breathing difficulties.

 During the polio epidemics, the iron lung saved many thousands of lives, but the machine was large, cumbersome and very expensive: in the 1930s, an iron lung cost about $1,500—about the same price as the average home.
 The cost of running the machine was also prohibitive, as patients were encased in the metal chambers for months, years and sometimes for life.
 Even with an iron lung, the fatality rate for patients with bulbar polio exceeded 90%.

 These drawbacks led to the development of more modern positive-pressure ventilators and the use of positive-pressure ventilation by tracheostomy.
 Positive pressure ventilators reduced mortality in bulbar patients from 90% to 20%.
 In the Copenhagen epidemic of 1952, large numbers of patients were ventilated by hand ("bagged") by medical students and anyone else on hand because of the large number of bulbar polio patients and the small number of ventilators available.
+This led into invention of the positive pressure ventilator by anesthesiologist Bjørn Aage Ibsen in 1952.
+He left the patent accessible and licensed it to Swedish AGA AB corporation to enable mass production of ventilators.
+The positive pressure ventilator quickly superseded the iron lung in Europe.